 - Independent reboot of all guests while others continue operation

 - Virtual Networking between all guests

-- Inter-OS Communication: Shared Memory, Events, Interlocked data access, Pipes, Message Queues and Real-time sockets for high speed application level communication
+- Inter-OS Communication: Shared Memory, Events, Interlocked data access, Pipes, Message Queues, and Real-time sockets for high-speed application level communication

-- Hypervisor provided fileserver for all guests
+- Hypervisor-provided fileserver for all guests

-- Multiple Windows and/or standard Linux instances
+- Multiple Windows and standard Linux instances

 - Graphics virtualization to provide 3D accelerated graphics to multiple guests

 - Supports multiple Real-time Operating Systems (Real-time Linux, VxWorks, On Time RTOS-32, bare-metal, and others)

 - Fast Real-time interrupt handling and short thread latencies